 Hersheypark Review

-I took my first visit to Hersheypark in 2007.
-Now you all are probably thinking about Hershey's Chocolates due to it being Hersheypark and all, and yes.
-They do have a lot of chocolate and other stuff in the park.
+When you think of Hershey, you probably think about Hershey's Chocolates.
+So when you hear the term, Hersheypark, you probably imagine something along the lines of Willy Wonka's Chocolate Factory with some roller coasters.
+And yes, they do have a lot of chocolate and other stuff in the park.
 And while Hersheypark is sure to satisfy chocoholics, it is also sure to satisfy roller coaster enthusiasts.
-You've got Storm Runner, Many GCIs, and since my last visit, Farenheight has now joined the Hersheypark Club.
+You've got Storm Runner, Many GCIs, and since my last visit, both Fahrenheit and Skyrush have now joined the Hersheypark Club.
+Farenheight looks fun, but Skyrush!!!!
+HOLY SH*T!!!
+THAT THING LOOKS AMAZING!!!!
+I WANT TO GO BACK SO BADLY NOW!!!!!!!
 But aside from Chocolate and Roller coasters, they've got a lot of other stuff including many flat rides, some good quality dark rides, and of course, an entire waterpark.
 The staff are friendly, the food is good (I'm referring to the food they serve in the park.
-Not their candy products), and the location that they placed it in is really good.
+Not their candy products, though those are also good), and the location that they placed it in is really good.
 I'm not too sure about how lines are.
 I personally never had a problem with the operations.
 However, Cody claimed it was a 10 minute wait for Roller Soaker when there was only a few people in the station, and my cousin claimed to have waited 3 hours for Farenheight.
 I have no idea how that effects operations, but hopefully, Roller Soaker was an isolated incident and my cousin just picked a rotten day to go to Hershey.
 Anyways, I'm sure that operations at Hershey haven't gone downhill since 2007.
 If you are into chocolate, or roller coasters, I would highly recommend going to Hersheypark when in Pennsylvania.

 Rollercoasters